 association: GWAS

-notes: Transcription factor essential for Th17 and Th2 cell differentiation
+notes: Transcription factor essential for Th17 and Th2 cell differentiation and plasma cell development

 - name: SATB1